Why A Sobering Center?

 SOURCE: CENTER FOR HEALTH (CHS) STATISTICS TEXAS BEHAVIORAL RISK FACTOR SURVEILLANCE SYSTEM SURVEY DATA, 2010.
 AUSTIN, TEXAS: TEXAS DEPARTMENT OF STATE HEALTH SERVICES

-In 2012 Austin was named the 5th Drunkest City in the nation.
-The prevalence of binge drinking amongst Austin Metropolitan Statistical Area adults has been consistently and notably higher than Texas and U.S. binge drinking averages (see chart below), according to Texas Behavioral Risk Factor Surveillance System Survey Data.
+Austin has the highest per capita mixed beverage receipts in the State of Texas.
+The prevalence of binge drinking amongst Austin Metropolitan Statistical Area adults has been consistently and notably higher than Texas and U.S. binge drinking averages, according to Texas Behavioral Risk Factor Surveillance System Survey Data.

 What Is The Sobering Center?

 For men, 5 or more drinks consumed on one occasion.
 For women 4 or more drinks consumed on one occasion.

 Excessive alcohol consumption is the third leading cause of preventable death in the United States accounting for an estimated average of 80,000 deaths and 2.3 million years of potential life lost (YPLL) during 2001—2005.
 Binge drinking accounted for more than half of the excessive alcohol consumption deaths and two thirds of the YPLL.

 Drinking too much contributes to injuries and diseases including…

 Unintentional injuries (e.g., car crashes, falls, burns, drowning) Intentional injuries (e.g., rearm injuries, sexual assault, domestic violence) Alcohol poisoning; HIV and other sexually transmitted diseases Cardiovascular, liver, diabetes diseases

 Drug and alcohol dependence is a serious public health issue